Account Monitoring

 ### Subscribe to balance updates

 The following example assumes an authenticated WebSocket session.
-See [WebSocket Quickstart — Authenticate for private channels](/guides/websocket-quickstart#authenticate-for-private-channels) for the full authentication flow.
-Without authentication, the subscription request is rejected.
+Private channels require authorization before subscribing — see [WebSocket Quickstart — Authenticate for private channels](/guides/websocket-quickstart#authenticate-for-private-channels) for the full authentication flow.
+Subscribing to a private channel without authorization fails with an authorization error — check the `error` field on the subscription response.

 ```python theme={"theme":{"light":"github-light","dark":"github-dark"}}